bcgov/AzureFilesPoC/README.md

 ## Important Rule for Resource Creation

-**CRITICAL: DO NOT CREATE ANY RESOURCES IN AZURE WITHOUT EXPLICIT CONSENT AND REVIEW.**

 All infrastructure code, scripts, and templates must undergo thorough review and documentation before any resources are deployed to Azure.
 This ensures:
 -   Compliance with BC Government guidelines and security requirements.
 -   Cost control and proper resource allocation.